+ Hacks to make your ice last literally forever!

 Hack 1: Nice Jugs

-The ice caps are melting, but we have a solution: Drink a ½ gallon or gallon jug of milk or juice before your trip to Nevada.
+The ice caps are melting, but we have a solution: Drink a ½ gallon or gallon of milk or juice before your trip.
 Save the jugs.

-Put the jugs it in the freezer.
-Use these blocks in your cooler for the journey.
+Freeze those jugs!
+Use these ice blocks in your cooler for the fist leg of your journey .
 The ice will last 3-4 days.
-When it thaws, you can drink the clean water, then fill the jugs with greywater.
+When it thaws, drink the clean water, then use the jugs to pack out greywater.
 It’s a win-win-win and it’s free.

 Hack 2: XYZ - Examine Your Zipper (Bag).

 Get mostly BLOCK ice.
-Only buy cubed ice for cocktails.
+Only buy cubes for cocktails.
 Get a box of XL zipper-close bags.
 We like this brand but Ziploc will do too: